 Collegiate Recovery Community (CRC)

 Recovery, like all of life, is best done in a community.
 TCNJ’s recovery community is a place for students in recovery and allies of recovery.
-It is a place where those that have been impacted by addiction find belonging, purpose, and support.
-We meet weekly to discuss addiction and recovery issues, plan and engage in advocacy to make TCNJ “recovery friendly”, and have fun through social and community activities.
+It is a place where those that have been impacted by addiction and mental health find belonging, purpose, authentic relationships, and support.
+We meet weekly to discuss recovery issues, plan and engage in advocacy to make TCNJ “recovery friendly”, and have fun through social and community activities.
 We bring together the strength of students in recovery and allies of recovery because Recovery Happens at TCNJ

 The CRC meets every Wednesday in the Recovery Lounge at 4 pm.

 To get involved or for more information contact call (609) 771-2134 or email Eric Van Eck (email@example.com).

 Follow us on social media for events and other CRC-related information.

 Am I a good candidate for TCNJ’s Collegiate Recovery Program?

 It is not uncommon for people in recovery to question if they are “college material.”
 After years of witnessing recovering students thrive, we want to say, WE BELIEVE IN YOU!
 If you have a desire to continue your education we encourage you to take the steps necessary to do so because, after all, the only way to find out if something is for you is to give it a try!!